Washi1337/AsmResolver/docs/peimage/win32resources.rst

 Win32 resources are additional files embedded into the PE image, and are typically stored in the ``.rsrc`` section.

-Resources are exposed by the ``PEImageBase.Resources`` property.
-This is an instance of a ``ResourceDirectoryBase``, which contains the ``Entries`` property.
-Entries in a directory can either be another sub directory containing more entries, or a data entry (an instance of ``ResourceDataBase``) with the raw contents of the resource.
+Resources are exposed by the ``IPEImage.Resources`` property.
+This is an instance of an ``IResourceDirectory``, which contains the ``Entries`` property.
+Entries in a directory can either be another sub directory containing more entries, or a data entry (an instance of ``IResourceData``) with the raw contents of the resource.

 Example
 -------